 After a lot of hard work and effort, you’re finally ready to take your company to the next stage by creating a board of directors.
 Maybe your fundraising and board seats are a crucial piece of leverage, or maybe you’re just ready to incorporate on your own.
 At any rate, there are a lot of considerations to properly assembling your board of directors.

-Board members also:
+Board management also:

 - Create and uphold the corporate bylaws (the company’s operating rules)

 - Develop and modify the company mission statement